The Beacon School: Culture

-In 2007 the school made front page news after David Andreatta confirmed that the school took illegal trips to Cuba.
-At the end of the school year the teacher involved, Nathan Turner, resigned.
-In 2005, then Lieutenant Governor Paterson sent his daughter on one such trip.
-Alumni reaction to the trips was mixed, with some alumni continuing to be involved in activism, while others have expressed frustration with the liberal leanings of their teachers and peers.
+Beacon has had a student government since 2016, with members representing the student voice in the school leadership team.

 Educational travel has become an important part of the educational culture.
-Past destinations included India, Cuba, Spain, England, Ireland, Venezuela, France, Sweden, Costa Rica, Mexico, Mozambique, South Africa, and New Orleans.
+Past destinations included India, Cuba, Spain, England, Ireland, Venezuela, France, Japan, Sweden, Costa Rica, Mexico, Mozambique, South Africa, and New Orleans.
+In 2007, the school received attention after the New York Post reported that it took students on illegal field trips to Cuba.
+(In 2005, then-Lieutenant Governor David Paterson sent his daughter on one such trip.)
+At the end of the school year the teacher involved, Nathan Turner, resigned.
+Alumni reaction to the trips was mixed, with some former students continuing to be involved in activism, while others expressed frustration with the liberal leanings of their teachers and peers.

 Athletics

 The Beacon School offers an array of athletic teams for its students.
 Sports including fencing, softball, track, wrestling, bowling, basketball, Ultimate, soccer, cross country, and tennis form a part of the culture at Beacon.

 In 2014, Beacon's tennis team won the national tennis championship as a result of taking first place at the All-American Invitational Boys Tennis Tournament in Corona del Mar, California.
 Because the school does not have a practice space of its own, the school uses many of the city's public access facilities.
 In addition, the boys baseball team advanced to the 2019 Public School Athletic League (PSAL) AAA championship game.
 The game was played in Yankee Stadium on June 4 and The Beacon School lost to Gregorio Luperon HS for Science and Math with a final score of four to five.

 On November 7, 2019, both the boys soccer program and the girls soccer program became city champions by defeating John Adams High School and Brooklyn Tech respectively.
 The games were played at Belson Stadium on the campus of St. John's University in Queens.
 As a result, the Beacon boys soccer team was ranked #9 in New York State and has since continued to remain one of the strongest programs in New York City.